 Leica M10 vs Panasonic GM1

 The Leica M10 (Typ 3656) and the Panasonic Lumix DMC-GM1 are two digital cameras that were officially introduced, respectively, in January 2017 and October 2013.
-The M10 is a fixed lens compact, while the GM1 is a rangefinder-style mirrorless.
+The M10 is a rangefinder-style mirrorless, while the GM1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M10) and a Four Thirds (GM1) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Panasonic provides 15.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.